-Branding – is it time for a refresh?
+Branding – Is it Time for a Refresh?

 Well-managed branding can give you a genuine sustainable competitive advantage.
 This is especially relevant if you are looking to accelerate your growth.

-So, how can brand research help and when’s the best time to rebrand?
+So, how can brand research help, and when’s the best time to rebrand?

 How can brand research aid your rebrand?

-Brand research is a key component in uncovering your customers’ perception about your brand!
+Brand research is a key component in uncovering your customers’ perception of your brand!
 It also grasps opportunities for your brand prior to rebranding.
 A rebrand will only resonate with its target audience if the brand has invested in getting to know its customers’ true needs and pain points.